 The biggest form of validation came when, in March 2019, Google finally added DuckDuckGo as a possible default search engine in its Chrome Browser.

 Furthermore, starting from March 2020, Google was forced to include other search engines within its Android operating system.
 The change was a result of a $4.8 billion fine issued by the European Union, which claimed that Google used its Android operating system to protect its search dominance.

-As a result of that fine, Google was forced to surface different default search engine options when users set up their Android devices.
-The options were decided on a “fourth-price” auction system where search engine operators like Bing or Yahoo would pay for every user that signed up via Android (individually for each country).
+Consequently, Google was forced to surface different default search engine options when users set up their Android devices.
+The options were decided based on a “fourth-price” auction system where search engine operators like Bing or Yahoo would pay for every user that signed up via Android (individually for each country).

 In September 2020, DuckDuckGo found itself only being able to be selected for 4 different European countries.
 The company was simply unable to match the prices its competitors, in particular Bing (via Microsoft) or Yandex, were able to pay.